Architecture-based motivation (ABM)

 This view of Hume's claim is expressed well in the Stanford Encyclopedia of Philosophy entry on motivation, though without explicit reference to Hume:

-NOTE: The ideas presented here can be seen as a contribution to the study
+NOTE: The ideas presented here are a contribution to the study

 of "The meta-configured" genome (work done with Jackie Chappell).